New Genentech Oncology Drug Gavreto Approved by FDA

 Gavreto is the sixth FDA-approved lung cancer therapy in the Roche portfolio

-The FDA has approved Genentech’s Gavreto (pralsetinib) for the treatment of adults with metastatic rearranged during transfection (RET) fusion-positive non-small cell lung cancer (NSCLC) as detected by an FDA approved test.
+The U.S. Food and Drug Administration (FDA) has approved Genentech’s Gavreto (pralsetinib) for the treatment of adults with metastatic rearranged during transfection (RET) fusion-positive non-small cell lung cancer (NSCLC) as detected by an FDA approved test.
 Gavreto is an oral selective RET kinase inhibitor.

 The new product’s review was given a high priority by the FDA so the decision to approve it would be made sooner